kif-ev/akplanning/README.md

 To update the setup to the current version on the main branch of the repository use the update script ``Utils/update.sh`` or ``Utils/update.sh --prod`` in production.

 Afterwards, you may check your setup by executing ``Utils/check.sh`` or ``Utils/check.sh --prod`` in production.

+## Structure

+This repository contains a Django project called AKPlanning.
+The functionality is encapsulated into Django apps:

+1. AKModel: This app contains the general Django models used to represent events, users, rooms, scheduling constraints etc. This app is a basic requirements for the other apps.